sreejithag/facebook-data-contacts-extractor/README.md

 * Select all date as 'all my data' format as 'JSON'
 * Deselect and and check only 'About You' (can select everything too but it will take alot of time to genarate file)
 * Click on create file and wait to get it generated.
-* Download the zip file and extract it
+* Download the zip file and extract it to get folder 'about_you' which contains 'your_address_books.json' having the contacts.
+*